David Pratt (politician): National politics

-As Minister of National Defence, Pratt received cabinet support for several major procurement projects totalling $7 billion including the Maritime Helicopter Program (Sikorsky CH-148 Cyclone) to replace the aging Sikorsky CH-124 Sea King fleet, the Mobile Gun System (later cancelled) and a new fixed wing search and rescue aircraft to replace the CH-115 and C-130H Herįcules (CC-295).
+As Minister of National Defence, Pratt received cabinet support for several major procurement projects totalling $7 billion including the Maritime Helicopter Program (Sikorsky CH-148 Cyclone) to replace the aging Sikorsky CH-124 Sea King fleet, the M1128 mobile gun system (later cancelled) and a new fixed wing search and rescue aircraft to replace the CH-115 and C-130H Hercules (CC-295).
 He also obtained federal cabinet approval for the Joint Support Ship program to provide new supply ships for the Canadian Navy.
 As the local Ottawa cabinet minister in 2004, he worked with provincial and municipal officials to assemble $600 million in funding for a proposed light rail transit system (LRT) Following the election in 2006 of a new Ottawa Mayor, Larry O’Brien, who replaced Mayor Bob Chiarelli, and with the support of the local Conservative Cabinet Minister, John Baird, the transit project was cancelled by the City of Ottawa.
 Long delays in planning and construction meant that the first section of the LRT system was only opened in 2019.

 As Chair of the Commons Defence Committee, he was a strong advocate for increased military spending both before and after the September 11 attacks in the United States in 2001.
 Under his leadership, the defence committee released a report entitled: "Facing Our Responsibilities: The state of readiness of the Canadian Forces" which called for substantial new investments in Canada's military capabilities.
 As committee chair, Pratt also argued strongly for a more bi-partisan approach to defence issues and for regular reviews of Canadian foreign and defence policy.
 He successfully sponsored a resolution in Parliament to declare the first Sunday in June "Canadian Forces Day" and contributed to policy debates on defence and security matters with two papers: "Fostering Human Security: A Joint Canada-US Brigade," (October 2000) and "Does Canada Need A Foreign Intelligence Agency?"
 (March 2003).